 A

-Answer A formal written answer to a lawsuit filed by a defendant; a legal response.
+Answer A formal written response to a lawsuit filed by a defendant; a legal response outlining their defenses against the allegations.

-Appeal Requesting a higher court to reverse a court's decision when one party disagrees with the decision; requesting a higher court to examine the decision in hopes of getting it overturned.
+Appeal Requesting a higher court to reverse a lower court's decision when one party disagrees with the decision; seeking a higher court's review to overturn the ruling.

 B

-Bad-faith Claim An insured person's claim against their insurance provider for unreasonably denying or delaying their claim, or for refusing to pay out a full insurance claim without cause; usually filed when a person's claim was denied but they feel that it should have been covered.
+Bad-faith Claim A claim made by an insured person against their insurance provider for unreasonably denying or delaying their claim, or refusing to pay out a full insurance claim without valid reason.

 C

-Causation To bring about something; the act or process of causing something.
-In a negligence case , the plaintiff must show that their injury was directly caused by (or failed to do) something the defendant did.
+Causation The act or process of causing something to happen or exist; in negligence cases, the plaintiff must demonstrate that their injury was directly caused by the defendant's actions or inactions.

-Complaint The first document filed with the court by a person or entity, claiming legal rights against another Party.
+Complaint The initial document filed with the court by a plaintiff alleging legal rights against another party.

 D

-Discovery The legal process by which opposing parties obtain evidence from one another, typically includes interviews, depositions, requests for documents and records.
+Discovery The pre-trial legal process where opposing parties exchange information and gather evidence through depositions, requests for documents, and interrogatories.

 E